abanoub-fathy/natours/docs/users.md

 # Users

-- this is a test page for users
+## Users Routes

+- in user routes you will find all the endpoints for CRUD users